mhBrice/thesis/article2/article2.md

 transition from Boreal to Mixed is 0.007 at moderate drainage but decreases to 0.003 when increasing drainage by 1 point.

+## Effect of disturbances on long-term equilibrium

+The potential state proportion at equilibrium was strongly influenced by disturbances (Fig. \ref{fig2.5}a).
+For the undisturbed scenario (minor), the predicted equilibrium at the ecotone was relatively close to the initial observed proportions, with signs of regeneration from Pioneer to Boreal states and slight increases in Mixed and Temperate states.
+The steady-state proportion of Temperate almost doubled with moderate disturbances (minor: 33%; moderate
+natural: 56%; moderate logging: 60%), while the boreal state was more than halved.
+At major disturbances, Pioneer forests dominated the equilibrium landscape, while the other states collapsed.

 \begin{figure}
 \centering
 \includegraphics[width=\textwidth]{article2/figures/fig4_HR.pdf}